The Rione Terra, the old part of

 Quite another case is nearby Pozzuoli, just north of Naples.
 It is so worn down by 2,500 years, so overlaid with bits and pieces of successive civilizations, that it is virtually impossible for the casual observer to recognize it as the important city of the ancient world that it was.
 Excavations are now going on and, ultimately, plans call for a museum, guided tours, and the wherewithal to help you appreciate ancient Pozzuoli, just as you do its Vesuvian cousins to the south.
 The project entails excavating and restoring a 200 x 240 meter area of the Rione Terra, the old city.
 Indeed an ambitious project.

-the middle of the sixth century b.c. by settlers
+founded in the middle of the sixth century b.c. by

-from Greece.
-Like those who founded nearby Cuma and Parthenope (Naples)
+settlers from Greece.
+Like those who founded nearby Cuma and Parthenope (Naples) in

-in those days along the same coast, these settlers
+those days along the same coast, these settlers also

-also chose a strategic promontory for their city.
+chose a strategic promontory for their city.
+They named

-powerful.
-This idea is supported by the Greek
+This idea is supported by the Greek historian Strabo,

 Around the year 300 b.c. much of the Campania area, including Pozzuoli, came under the domination of the Samnites, the mortal enemies of the Romans, who ruled south-central Italy.
 The Romans prevailed against Samnium and later against the Carthaginian, Hannibal, who lay siege to Pozzuoli in 215.
 Putèoli became a Roman colony in 194 b.c.